trocafone/laika/docs/results.rst

 -  filename: path to the file.
 Depending on the file extension this file will be saved as excel (xls or xlsx), tsv or csv.
--  encoding: Defaults to 'utf-8'.
+-  encoding: Defaults to "utf-8".
--  index: Write index.
-True by default.
+-  index: Write index. true by default.
--  header: Write column names.
-True by default.
+-  header: Write column names. true by default.
--  float_format: example_.
--  variables: Dict with variables to be replaced on filename.
 -  extra_args: Extra arguments for to_csv_ or to_excel_ not covered above.

 Example of a file result: